Detecting AI-Generated Video via Frame Consistency: Dataset Construction

-The $GeneratedVideoForensics$ (GVF) dataset $\mathcal{D}$ consists of 964 triples and can be represented as $\mathcal{D}=\{(R, P, F)^{(i)}\}_{i=1}^{964}$, $R$ and $P$ represent the real video and the corresponding text prompt, and $F$ represents multiple fake videos generated by different generation models based on the text prompt $P$.
-In order to examine the generalization of the detectors, we selected four open source generate models with different generation methods and model frameworks: Text2Video-zero~\cite{khachatryan2023text2video}, ModelScopeT2V~\cite{wang2023modelscope}, ZeroScope~\cite{zero} and SHOW-1~\cite{zhang2023show} as generation models for negative samples.
-Therefore, the GVF dataset could be divided into four sub-datasets: Text2Video-zero, ModelScopeT2V, ZeroScope, and Show1.
-Figure ~\ref{fig:2} shows an example of one of the triples.
+To benchmark AI-generated video detectors, we have created the first dataset for the AI-generated video detection task: the $Generated$ $Video$ $Forensics$ (GVF) dataset.
+The GVF dataset consists of 964 triples and can be represented as $\mathcal{D}=\{(r, p, F)^{(i)}\}_{i=1}^{964}$, where $r$ and $p$ represent the real video and the corresponding text prompt, and $F$ represents the videos generated by the generation models using the text prompt $p$.
+In order to examine the generalizability of the detectors, we have selected four open-source and four commercial generation models employing different generation methods and model frameworks as generation models for negative samples.

-\textbf{Prompt.} To approximate the distribution of videos in real task scenarios, we collected 964 prompts and corresponding real videos from existing open-domain text-to-video datasets: MSVD~\cite{chen2011collecting} and MSR-VTT~\cite{xu2016msr} datasets.
-Following the FTEV~\cite{liu2023fetv}, we consider the collection of prompts from the following four aspects to simulate the sample distribution in real scenarios: the spatial and temporal major content it describes and the spatial and temporal attributes it controls during video generation.
+\textbf{Prompt.} To approximate the distribution of videos in reality, we have collected 964 prompts and corresponding real videos from open-domain text-to-video datasets: MSVD~\cite{chen2011collecting} and MSR-VTT~\cite{xu2016msr}.
+Following FTEV~\cite{liu2023fetv}, we consider the collection of prompts from the following four aspects to simulate the sample distribution in reality, rather than simply stacking the number of prompts: the spatial and temporal content it mainly describes and the spatial and temporal attributes it controls during video generation.
 Spatial content is classified as people, animals, plants, food, vehicles, buildings, and artifacts, with corresponding spatial attributes of quantity, color, and camera view.
-Temporal content and attributes encompass actions, kinetic motions, fluid motions, and light change, with attributes including motion direction, speed, and event order.
-This ensures that our data set is comprehensive and balanced.
-Figure ~\ref{fig:th4} shows the data distribution on categories under different aspects, which shows that the GVF dataset contains enough data to cover different category ranges.
+Temporal content encompasses actions, kinetic motions, fluid motions, and light change, with attributes including motion direction, speed, and event order.
+This ensures that our GVF dataset is comprehensive and balanced.
+Figure~\ref{fig:th4} illustrates the data distribution across categories under different aspects, which indicates that the GVF dataset contains enough data to cover different category ranges. \textit{Please refer to the supplementary materials for the complete construction process and detailed evaluation of the dataset.}